 Like its name implies, the Kaiser mountain range sits majestically over Tirol in Austria, silently, patiently surveying one of the single most stunning regions in the Alps.
-This immortal observer offers some of the most majestic and seemingly impenetrable scenery in Austria, yet – as I found out – is easily accessible for those who aren’t content to simply view her from a distance.
+This immortal observer offers some of the most majestic and seemingly impenetrable scenery in Austria, yet – as I found out – is easily accessible by mountain bike for those who aren’t content to simply view her from a distance.

 The villages of Ellmau, Going, Scheffau and Söll are spread across the picturesque Kaiser mountain range, and are part of the larger Kaisergebirge nature conservation area, interspersed with alpine lakes and pine forests to make up some of the most spectacular scenery in the region.

 It would be completely excusable to sit back in one of the traditional hotels and admire the beauty from a distance.
 Almost everywhere you look your view can be frozen and framed like a postcard.

 But for those who are a little more adventurous, the Kaiser mountain range invites you in for a closer look, almost as if it wants you to discover that there is far more to the region than mere beauty.